PetewareScripts/Developers-Toolbox-Peteware/README.md

 # 🧰 Peteware Developer Toolbox

-Welcome to the **Peteware Developer Toolbox**, a powerful script designed to assist script developers in creating, testing, and debugging game-breaking Roblox scripts.
+Welcome to the **Peteware Developer Toolbox**, a powerful open-sourced script designed to assist script developers in creating, testing, and debugging game-breaking Roblox scripts.
 Whether you're reverse-engineering remotes, monitoring exploit environments, or simply looking for quick access to utilities like Dex or Hydroxide, this toolbox is your one-stop solution.

 ---